 The United Architects of the Philippines (UAP) was born on December 12, 1974 out of the noble vision of unifying the three (3) existing architectural associations at that time - the Philippines Institute of Architects (PIA), the League of Philippine Architects (LPA) and the Association of Philippine Government Architects (APGA).
 Through the concerted efforts of the officers and members of the three organizations, the vision officially materialized on March 26, 1975, where the UAP was registered with the Philippines’ Securities and Exchange Commission (SEC).
 On May 12, 1975, the UAP was granted Certificate No. 001, the first professional organization to be accredited by the Professional Regulation Commission (PRC).
 The PRC is the central agency of the Philippine Government charged with the licensing and regulation of professionals and the professions, as well as the Accredited Professional Organizations (APOs).

 Since its registration, UAP has received many awards, including the highly-acclaimed PRC’s Most Outstanding Accredited Professional-Organization.
-To date, it is still the first and only APO to win the award seven times in the Award’s twenty four-year history.
-These were in years 2002, 2007 and 2008 2011, 2014, 2017 and 2018.
+To date, it is still the first and only APO to win the award eight times in the Award’s twenty five-year history.
+These were in years 2002, 2007 and 2008 2011, 2014, 2017, 2018 and 2019.
 The award is presented annually to recognize the achievements, services and commitments of the APO to the profession.

 For its volunteer works, UAP was chosen in addressing housing problems, urban degradation, environmental conservation and promotion of volunteerism for socio-economic development; the UAP was a Regional Nominee to the “Search for Outstanding Volunteers” by the Philippine National Service Coordinating Agency (PNVSCA) in its celebration of National Volunteer Month last December 2005.
 PNVSCA takes the lead in advocating and recognizing the contributions of volunteers to nation-building and international cooperation.